thaliaarchi/notes/pl/compare/integer_literals.md

 The sign (i.e., `-` or sometimes `+`) is often considered an operator and not documented in the grammars with integer literals, so it is not included here.

 This focuses on grammars.
-For history and context, read the [“Integer Literals”](https://web.archive.org/web/20141021124940/http://hhh.gavilan.edu/dvantassel/history/literals.html#_Toc193407229) section in Dennie Van Tassel's [History and comparison of programming languages](https://web.archive.org/web/20150118032430/http://hhh.gavilan.edu:80/dvantassel/history/history.html).
+For history and context, read the [Integer Literals](https://web.archive.org/web/20141021124940/http://hhh.gavilan.edu/dvantassel/history/literals.html#_Toc193407229) section in Dennie Van Tassel's [History and comparison of programming languages](https://web.archive.org/web/20150118032430/http://hhh.gavilan.edu:80/dvantassel/history/history.html).

 | Language       | Bases        | Decimal prefix | Binary prefix | Octal prefix    | Hex prefix | Leading zero | Separator | Leading sep | Trailing sep | Repeated sep | Suffix   |